THE STORMING OF

 Correctly displayed on its base it would be eye ball to eye ball with the viewer.

-The attached description read:
+The attached Royal Museum description reads:

 “Eagle of carved ivory, originally one of a pair, rumoured to have been given to the Japanese Emperor by an Indian Prince.
-It was, however, made in Japan and given to the Museum in 1958 from the collections at Kinloch Castle on the island of Rum.
-19th century.”

-The Ivory Eagle was in fact exhibited at the Fourth National Industrial Exhibition
+The Ivory Eagle was in fact exhibited at the

 held at Okazaki Park, Kyoto, Japan, from the 1st April to 31st July, 1895,

 at the end of which items were sold by auction.
-George Bullough was in Kyoto

-at the time as part of his three-year long world tour;
+as part of his three-year long Grand World Tour, 1892-1895;

-he later recalled in a published interview how he outbid the Emperor’s representative and obtained “the gem of the exhibition.”
+he later recalled in a published interview how he outbid the Emperor’s representative and obtained “the gem of the exhibition.”)

 ** * * **